james2m/canard/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it (when I have some).
 This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore it when I pull)
+* Commit.
+Do not mess with rakefile, version, or history.
+(If you want to have your own version, that is fine but bump version in a commit by itself so I can ignore it when I pull.)
 * Send me a pull request.
 Bonus points for topic branches.

 Contributors